The Story So Far…

 The Story of The Congo Tree

 It is in this background that, in March 2012, two young women (one Canadian and one British) sat in a hotel in Goma, reflecting on their time living in DRC.
 It was clear that humanitarian aid was (and still is!) essential in DRC.
-However, it was also clear that DRC was only going to see positive change through good leadership and even better teamwork in homes, communities and government.
+However, it was also clear that DRC was only going to see positive change through the development of good leadership, of resilient individuals and communities, and the creation of sustainable work opportunities.
 The young people the women had met in DRC were passionate, intelligent and hopeful, and they believed that they had some resources available to them that might be able to help make their dreams of a better Congo a reality.

-The very next day, the women spoke to their Congolese friends about the possibilities of working with young people in DRC.
+The very next day, the women spoke to two of their Congolese friends about the possibilities of working with young people in DRC.
 The whole group got excited about the prospect of encouraging, training and resourcing local young leaders to do amazing things in their communities.
-So they spent some months praying and dreaming about what a youth development programme might look like… and The Congo Tree was born!
+So the four of them spent some months praying and dreaming about what a youth development programme might look like… and The Congo Tree was born!

 In April 2013, we piloted our training programme in Goma with 28 young people.
 In the years since, we have watched as our amazing trainees have worked together to mentor, motivate and build each other up, resulting in a ‘family’ of young people increasingly sure of their identities as leaders in their homes, schools / workplaces, and communities, and eager to be the change their communities need, through sharing their learning with others and through social action and enterprise projects.
 Meet the team…